algolia/openvpn-auth-okta/README.md

 If you have a custom setup,
-follow the instructions below to install the C plugin and Python script that constitute the Okta OpenVPN plugin.
+follow the instructions below to install the C plugin and Python scripts that constitute the Okta OpenVPN plugin.

 ### Manually installing the C Plugin